seahorse-ai-ryan/brush/docs/ai_agent_lessons_learned.md

 files_affected: ["path/to/file1.rs", "path/to/file2.rs"]
 ---

+### Issue Description

-### Issue: Brief description of the problem
+Brief description of the issue encountered

-**Context**: What the developer was trying to accomplish

-**Error Symptoms**:
-- Error messages or unexpected behaviors observed
-- Include relevant error codes or patterns
+### Root Cause

-**Root Cause**: The underlying cause of the issue
+Analysis of what caused the issue

-**Solution**:
+### Solution

-- How the issue was resolved
+How the issue was resolved
-- Include code snippets if helpful

-**Better Approach**: What would have been a better way to implement the change from the beginning

-**Generalizable Lesson**: The broader principle that can be applied to similar situations
+### Lessons Learned

+Generalizable insights for future development
 ```

 ---